 Clusters and Superclusters

-Galaxy clusters are large groups of galaxies held together by gravity.
-These clusters can have thousands of galaxies.
-Superclusters are clusters of clusters.
-They are among the largest known structures in the universe.
-The Virgo Supercluster, which includes the Milky Way, is one example.
+Galaxy clusters are groups of galaxies held together by gravity — sometimes thousands of them in a single cluster.
+Superclusters are clusters of clusters, and they’re among the largest structures we know of.
+We live in the Virgo Supercluster, which is kind of like saying we live in a particular neighborhood in an unfathomably large city.

 Dark Matter and Dark Energy